 This didn't just happen in Vermont.
 These letters were sent to small businesses across the country.
-The FTC conducted an investigation and eventually filed a complaint against MPHJ Technologies, the owner of the patents.
-The FTC's complaint alleged that MPHJ's subsidiaries (the alphabet soup entities) contacted over 16,000 small businesses.
-Further, according to the

-FTC, MPHJ's subsidiaries sent letters threatening suit, with draft complaints, to over 4800 businesses in all 50 states - sometimes sending out hundreds of those letters on the same day.
-1
+The FTC conducted an investigation involving MPHJ Technology Investments, LLC, the owner of the patents.
+There's an order reflecting a consent agreement that can be reviewed on the FTC's website.
+The FTC's complaint alleged that MPHJ's subsidiaries contacted over 16,000 small businesses.
+Further, the FTC alleged that MPHJ's subsidiaries sent follow up letters with draft complaints to over 4800 businesses in all 50 states - sometimes sending out hundreds of those letters on the same day.1